Construction & Property

 Planning for medium sites (10-49 units)

-How the new medium sites category (10-49 units) provides proportionate planning requirements for SME housebuilders.
-Covers proposed exemptions, simplified processes, and what this means for your development.
+How the proposed medium sites category (10-49 units) would provide proportionate planning requirements for SME housebuilders.
+Covers the proposals, what applies now, and what this means for your development.

 The planning system has historically treated development as either "minor" (1-9 units) or "major" (10+ units), with major development facing significantly more onerous requirements regardless of whether it's 10 homes or 1,000.

 Government reforms recognise this burden falls disproportionately on SME housebuilders.
-A new medium sites category (10-49 units) is being introduced to provide proportionate requirements that reflect the actual scale and impact of development.
+The MHCLG planning reform working paper on site thresholds (May 2025) proposed a new medium sites category (10-49 units) with proportionate requirements that reflect the actual scale and impact of development.
+This remains a proposal: it has not been implemented, and in current law any scheme of 10 or more dwellings is still "major development".

-This guide explains what the medium sites category means for developers and what proportionate requirements to expect.
+This guide explains what the proposed medium sites category would mean for developers and what applies in the meantime.

 Current thresholds and their problems